-We aim to create a broad, balanced and highly relevant curriculum, which we constantly seek to refine.
 At Key Stage 2 students spend most time with their class teacher and support staff, they also have opportunities to have specialist teaching in key areas including music and PE.
-There is a strong emphasis on learning through play, through developing communication and interaction skills, and in developing the earliest foundations for learning.

-At Key Stages 3 and 4 we follow a secondary model with students accessing specialist teachers.
-They are offered a range of pre vocational options including Textiles, Mini Enterprise and Media Studies.
-Students may achieve a range of challenging awards and accreditations including Entry Level Certificates in English and Maths, Science, and IT, as well as ASDAN awards.
+There is a strong emphasis on developing communication and interaction skills, and in developing the earliest foundations for learning.
+At Key Stages 3 and 4 students follow a differentiated secondary model, depending on the pathway, with students accessing specialist teachers.
+They are offered a range of pre - vocational options including Textiles, Mini Enterprise and Media Studies.
+Students may achieve a range of awards and accreditations including Entry Level Certificates in English and Math, Science, and IT, as well as ASDAN awards.

 The aim of the Key Stage 5 curriculum is to prepare students for their transition to the next phase of their lives as adults and valued members of their communities.
-Students may choose from a range of Entry Level 1-3 qualifications options include Catering, Music and Stage Production, Enterprise Activities, Media Studies, Art & Design including Ceramics.
+Students may choose from a range of Entry Level 1-3 qualifications in Functional Skills, Entry 1- 3, including accreditation, qualifications and diploma Catering and Hospitality, Enterprise, Media Studies, Art & Design including Ceramics, Construction, Motor Mechanics.
 There is still a continued emphasis on developing functional literacy and numeracy skills, as well as communication skills.
 Students also access local colleges as part of alternative education provision.
-As a Catholic school the teachings of the Catholic faith permeate our school's life.
-At Pield Heath we provide a caring environment where daily life is under pinned and guided by gospel values and Christian principles.
-Every young person is valued as an individual regardless of race, colour, background, disability or religion and is given every encouragement to succeed.
-For our young people who are Catholic there is an opportunity to study and grow in their faith and be supported in their preparation for the sacraments of Reconciliation, First Holy Communion and Confirmation.
-We work particularly closely in this area with the Diocese's Pastoral Centre for People with Disabilities.
+Independent Life Skills is at the heart of what we do.
+The school has a school community café,